Patrice Ségura: Playing career

 Ségura was a product from Toulouse's academy.
 He made his first appearances for Les Violets during the 1981–82 season, in which the club won the Division 2 title.
 In 1983, he joined Sète.
 He scored a total of 17 goals in his single season at the club.

 Ségura signed for Paris Saint-Germain in 1984, and made his first appearance in a 4–1 loss to Monaco on 14 May 1985.
 He scored his first and only goal for PSG in a 2–0 win against his former club Toulouse in the Coupe de France semi-finals on 4 June.
 Ségura's final match for Les Parisiens would eventually be the 1–0 loss in to Monaco in the cup final four days later.

-When Ségura left PSG, he joined Laval.
+During the 1985-86 season, he was loaned to Laval.
 He continued his career at Amiens, Lorient, and Saint-Pierroise before hanging up his boots.